robklassy/tophat/README.md

 Install Postgres for your platform if not already installed
 - make the following databases: `tophat_dev`, `tophat_test`, `tophat_prod`
 - make the following user/pass: `test/blah` and `GRANT ALL PRIVILEGES` to the three databases created above
+- make the user created in the above step a `SUPERUSER`

 ## Redis
 Install Redis server for your platform if not already installed